By Jim Kish

 Of course not.

-If you want a new bike right now, or need a 13lb carbon wonderbike, or don’t want to associate with the sort of person who would devote her or his career to building bike frames in the most inefficient way possible, you may want to bypass the custom route.
+If you want a new bike right now, or need a 13 pound carbon wonderbike, or don’t want to associate with the sort of person who would devote her or his career to building bike frames in the most inefficient way possible, you may want to bypass the custom route.

 But if those things don’t scare you off – and you have specific needs that just can’t be met by a production bike – it may be worthwhile checking out your custom options.

 Jim Kish has been building custom frames and bikes for nearly a quarter century.
 His shop, Kish Fabrication, is located in Carrboro, N.C.
-Jim can be reached at 805-574-0414 or via his website, www.kishbike.com.
-Jim writes an occasional column for RBR centered on the topic of bike building.
-If you have a specific question or aspect of frame building or bike building that you would like to pose to Jim, just use the Contact Us form on the website.
-Click to read Jim’s full bio.
+Jim can be reached via his website, www.kishbike.com.